Ram Dass Katari: World War II

 In mid-1939, with the outbreak of the World War II, he applied for a commission in the Royal Indian Navy Reserve (RINR).
 On 23 September 1939, Katari received a temporary commission as a probationary Sub Lieutenant in the RINR.
 He was assigned to the auxiliary patrol vessel HMIS Sandoway as its most junior officer on 11 May 1940.
 Promoted to temporary lieutenant on 23 September 1940, he was subsequently assigned to HMIS Dalhousie, the naval gunnery school in Bombay.
 On 9 April 1943, he was posted to Karachi and assigned to HMIS Bahadur, the Boys' Training Establishment for the RIN.

 Katari served in surface fleets of the Atlantic and Indian Oceans.
 He specialized in anti-submarine warfare.
 Later, he also served as an instructor at the Anti-Submarine Warfare School HMIS Machlimar in Mumbai.
 He was promoted to acting lieutenant-commander on 30 September 1944.
 At the end of the war, as a lieutenant-commander, he was appointed the commanding officer of and led the mine clearance operations in the Andaman & Nicobar Islands.
-In early 1946, the 56th Services Selection Board was set up at Lonavla to screen the RINR and Royal Indian Naval Volunteer Reserve (RINVR) officers for a permanent commission in the RIN.
+In early 1946, the 56th Services Selection Board was set up at Lonavala to screen the RINR and Royal Indian Naval Volunteer Reserve (RINVR) officers for a permanent commission in the RIN.
 Katari was appointed Senior Group Staff Officer and later Deputy President of the board.
 Later that year, Katari was appointed commander of the 37th minesweeping flotilla, which performed minesweeping operations in the Strait of Malacca and the Andaman and Nicobar Islands.